 4. Sprinkle some turmeric to help with your nerves.

 Turmeric contains a polyphenol called curcumin.
 Curcumin has been shown to provide many health benefits.
-One includes reducing the effects that stress and anxiety has on your body.
+Firstly, it aids in reducing the effects that stress and anxiety have on your body.

-According to LifeExtension.com curcumin reverses harmful brain changes that are caused by stressful events.
+According to LifeExtension.com curcumin can also reverse harmful brain changes that are caused by stressful events.
 Now that’s some good stuff!!

 WAYS TO GET TURMERIC INTO YOUR DIET: